 Roast for 20-25 minutes, turning after 15 minutes, until beans have brown spots – this may sound odd, but they taste great.

 Antipasto runner beans

 It’s a bit of a cheat this one, but one I found by accident.
-I roasted a massive tin of runner beans, far too many for us to eat, so I let them cool and put them in the fridge.
+I roasted a massive tin full of runner beans, far too many for us to eat, so I let them cool and put them in the fridge.

 Turns out they’re brilliant cold, the flavours really develop, especially on the beans that have been cooked long enough to get brown patches (the sugars inside are caramelising).

 They make a lovely antipasto ingredient – serve them with sunblush tomatoes, salami, olives and ciabatta for lunch or a sharing first course.